PeswikaBavagni-30/PeswikaBavagni-30/README.md

 ## About Me

-Computer Science undergraduate at **IIIT Kottayam**, working across NLP, deep learning, and full-stack engineering.
-Open-source contributor with **GirlScript Summer of Code (GSSoC)**.
-Currently seeking internship opportunities in Software Engineering, Machine Learning, and AI.
+Computer Science undergraduate at IIIT Kottayam passionate about building intelligent software using Machine Learning, NLP, and Full-Stack technologies.
+Experienced in developing end-to-end applications, AI-powered systems, and contributing to open-source through GirlScript Summer of Code (GSSoC).
+Interested in Software Engineering, AI, and Machine Learning roles.

 ## Tech Stack